aws-samples/liveness-detection/README.md

  npm install && npm run build
  ```

-6. Copy the static frontend files with the following command (replace `{YOUR_BUCKET}` with the bucket name - `StaticWebsiteBucket` - outputed during the bakend deployment):
+6. Copy the static frontend files with the following command (replace `{YOUR_BUCKET}` with the bucket name - `StaticWebsiteBucket` - outputted during the backend deployment):

  ```
  aws s3 cp dist s3://{YOUR_BUCKET}/ --recursive
  ```

-Open your browser and navigate to the CloudFront URL (`StaticWebsiteUrl`) outputed during the bakend deployment.
+Open your browser and navigate to the CloudFront URL (`StaticWebsiteUrl`) outputted during the backend deployment.

 ## Security